All of a Sudden I Miss Everyone: Release

 On November 3, 2006, All of a Sudden I Miss Everyone was announced for release.
 All of a Sudden I Miss Everyone was released on February 20, 2007 through Temporary Residence.
 A limited edition version of the album came with a bonus CD of remixes of all 6 tracks on the album.
 The band appeared on Late Night with Conan O'Brien on February 20 and performed a shortened version of "Welcome, Ghosts".
 From late February to early April, the band went on a US tour with support from Eluvium.
 The band went on another US tour in October and November 2007 with the Smashing Pumpkins.
 They closed out the year with a four-date tour of Spain with Spoon and appearing at the Fun Fun Fun Fest in their hometown of Austin, Texas.
 They embarked on a tour of the UK in January 2008, which was followed by shows in Greece and Australia with Eluvium.
 In March and April 2008, the band embarked on a tour across the US with Lichens, followed by a European tour with Eluvium, which included appearances at the All Tomorrow's Parties festival in the UK.
 They appeared at the 2009 South by Southwest music conference.
 In May 2009, the band appeared at Sasquatch!
 Music Festival.

 Reception

 It debuted on the Billboard 200 at number 76, selling 11,000 copies in its first week on the chart.

 Popular culture

-Internet vlogger and music reviewer Anthony Fantano, known as The Needle Drop, has the album artwork tattooed to his left bicep.
+Internet vlogger and music reviewer Anthony Fantano has the album artwork tattooed to his left bicep.